 Speed is now considered a major ranking factor

 How to make your site faster?
 I can’t answer this in a few lines but the first place to start is with an audit to see where the problems lie.

 Use GTmetrix to check for problems.

 Looking for a free audit.
 Check this free audit tool.

 Another issue we see with food blogs is huge images.
 This niche is image-heavy.
 People want to show off the fine photography that accompanies their food creations.
 But uploading 5MB images directly from your DSLR camera will kill your website.

 Optimize your photos by reducing the image dimensions and reducing the quality to a level where they still look amazing but they don’t eat up all your server bandwidth.
-Photoshop and Affinity Photo are perfectly capable of doing the work of reducing image size.
+Photoshop is perfectly capable of doing the work of reducing image size.
 For a free online alternative check out Pixlr.

-Mobile phone connections are slower than desktop or laptop connection sin the home or office.
+Mobile phone connections are slower than desktop or laptop connections in the home or office.
 This is even more true for mobile phones not using a wifi network.
-Think about the people having to wait to download your recipe that’s weighed down with heavy images, a clunky WordPress theme, and slow web hosting server.
+Think about the people having to wait to download your recipe that’s weighed down with heavy images, a clunky WordPress theme, and a slow web hosting server.